WolframResearch/LibraryLinkUtilities/docs/modules/error_handling.rst

    ``LIBRARY_FUNCTION_ERROR`` one can use :cpp:any:`ErrorCode::FunctionError`.

-That means, that the **only information** about an error which occurred in the library that makes it to the top-level is a **single integer**.
+That means, that the **only information** about an error which occurred in the library that makes it to the Wolfram Language code is a **single integer**.

 In C++ exceptions are the preferred way of error handling, so *LLU* offers a special class of exceptions that can be easily translated to error codes, returned to *LibraryLink* and then translated to descriptive :wl:`Failure` objects in Wolfram Language.